MM2-0/Kvaesitso/docs/docs/developer-guide/plugins/plugin-types/weather.md

 suspend fun getWeatherData(location: WeatherLocation, lang: String?): List<Forecast>?
 ```

-The first method is called when the user has _Auto location_ enabled.
-Are the last known coordinates of the user.
+The first method is called when the user has _Auto location_ enabled. `lat` and `lon` the last known coordinates of the user.

 The second method is called when the user has set their location to a fixed location. `location` is guaranteed to be a value that has been returned by `findLocations` before.
 If you haven't overriden `findLocations`, this will always be a `WeatherLocation.LatLon`.

 Both methods return a list of <a href="/reference/plugins/sdk/de.mm20.launcher2.sdk.weather/-forecast/index.html" target="_blank">`Forecast`</a>s.
-If an error occurs, you can throw an instruction or return `null`, in this case the launcher will keep the old data and start another attempt at a later time.
+If an error occurs, you can throw an exception or return `null`, in this case the launcher will keep the old data and start another attempt at a later time.

 `Forecast` objects need at least a `timestamp` (unix time in millis), a `temperature`, a `condition`, an `icon`, a `location` name, and a `provider` name.